-The management agreement with the COO-CFO provides for a notice period of maximum 12 months (i.e. an increase from the eight months that was included before).
+The management agreement with the COO-CFO provides for a notice period of maximum 12 months.

-The management agreement with the CEO does no longer provide for a notice period (i.e. a decrease from the previously included maximum eight months' notice period (prior to 2021) and maximum twelve months' notice period (after 2021)).
-The CEO will therefore no longer be entitled to termination protection.
+The management agreement with the CEO does not provide for a notice period.
+The CEO will therefore not be entitled to termination protection.

 Main features of the group's Internal Control and Risk Management Framework